abrazik/Recipe-and-Nutrition-/README.md

 * THEN I should be able to click that diet

-* THEN I should be able to filter and view different recipes that are specific to the diet that I have chosen1
+* THEN I should be able to filter and view different recipes that are specific to the diet that I have chosen